selectel/terraform-provider-selectel/website/docs/r/vpc_user_v2.html.markdown

 * `password` - (Required, Sensitive) Password of the service user.
 Changing this updates the password of the existing user.

-* `enabled` - (Optional) Specifies if you can create a Cloud Platform Keystone token for the user.
+* `enabled` - (Optional) Specifies if you can create a Keystone token for the user.
 Boolean flag, the default value is `true`.
-Learn more about [Cloud Platform Keystone tokens](https://developers.selectel.ru/docs/control-panel/authorization/).
+Learn more about [Keystone tokens](https://developers.selectel.ru/docs/control-panel/authorization/).